praneethk2401/Image-Classification-Model/README.md

 ## Results

 The project achieves an accuracy of over 80% in classifying images into different categories using the CNN model.
+This project also has GUI version to interact with the model in uploading the images and displaying the output results on the screen.

 ## Conclusion